- New or Transfer Student

 - Students must complete all of the admission requirements for the College.

 - The UACCM High School and Home School Concurrent Enrollment Program is not an open admission program.
 Students must meet each of the following admission criteria:

-- Students wishing to enroll in Composition I or College Algebra must achieve the following English or Math placement score (ACT or COMPASS):
+- Students wishing to enroll in Composition I or College Algebra must achieve a minimum English or Math score as determined by current placement scores.